Adopted Dog Finds Happiness and Peace

 Now, nearly twelve years after I brought Ginger home, I look back at the love, companionship and a journey I never could have imagined.
 We have covered hundreds of miles hiking and thousands of miles driving — exploring beaches, fields of wildflowers, rugged mountains, desert landscapes, National Parks, swamps and so much more.

 I know she is getting older and slowing down so this spring we took our most epic adventure — we went on a 7,100 mile road trip.
 This is a trip I never would have embarked on alone, but with my trusty redheaded co-pilot by my side, a lifetime of memories was created.
 I watched her prance in the snow in Montana, roll in the red dirt of Utah, stroll the streets of Jackson Hole, eyeball the roaming buffalo in South Dakota, and patiently pose for photos in front of Lambeau Field.

 As I stroke Ginger’s sleeping face I know I did not just give Ginger the best life possible, she gave me my best life possible.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Stacy won The SPCA for Monterey County in Monterey, California a 2019 Holiday Wishes award.